 At the Brienzerseelauf in October last year, I trimmed a full 15 minutes off my best time from the year before.
 Now, these claims are not just mine, but have also been tested and proven by independent research at the Federal Institute of Technology (ETH) in Zurich and Swiss Federal Laboratories for Materials Science and Technology (EMPA).
 The ETH results showed that on average, the heart rate of runners while running was two beats less in On's than with other shoes, and the EMPA study found that the shoes absorbed 30% more shock.

-Essentially, the feet and legs act a like a spring.
-Just last month, a Harvard study proved for the first time that front-foot runners are 66% less likely to suffer common running injuries than heel-strikers.
+Essentially, the feet and legs act like a spring.
+A Harvard study proved for the first time that front-foot runners are 66% less likely to suffer common running injuries than heel-strikers.
 A shoe that promotes front-foot running and helps prevent injury is one of the main features I value about On's.

 For their part, the three founding members of On, namely David Alleman, Olivier Bernhard, and Caspar Coppetti, are continually enhancing and testing the shoes and making alterations to ensure the best quality run for anyone running on CloudTec today and in the future.